abhiramx25/AirPassengers-LSTM-Forecast/README.md

   - Two LSTM layers with 50 units each
   - Dense output layer
 - Time Steps: 10 (sliding window approach)
-- Optimizer: Adam
 - Loss Function: Mean Squared Error (MSE)

-## How to Run

-1. Clone the repository or download the files.
-2. Install the required libraries: